dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 ## How it works

-The Jobs API is a job orchestrator, not the executor which run the job.
+The jobs API is a job scheduler, not the executor which runs the job.
 The design guarantees *at least once* job execution with a bias towards durability and horizontal scaling over precision.
 This means:
 - **Guaranteed:** A job is never invoked *before* the schedule time is due.
 - **Not guaranteed:** A ceiling time on when the job is invoked *after* the due time is reached.